chen0040/spring-boot-ng4-upload-demo/README.md

 The websocket implementation that subscribe to "/topics/" + token + "/event" websocket topic of the spring-boot-application can be found in the app.service.ts and app.component.ts

-### Upload Binary File
+### Upload PDF File

-Once at http://localhost:8080, click "Select File" button under the section "Upload Binary File", and select the binary file to upload, the uploaded binary file will be displayed in the "Listing Binary Files" section.
+Once at http://localhost:8080, click "Select File" button under the section "Upload PDF File", and select the binary file to upload, the uploaded binary file will be displayed in the "Listing PDF Files" section.

 ### Upload Image File